 If you happen to be a climate skeptic yourself, you were probably irritated by the last paragraph.
 Now stop and ask yourself, what makes you so sure about your point of view?
 If you do think the climate is warming as a result of human activity, don’t get smug, either.
 You, too, should pause and reflect on the source of your certainty – are you really any more knowledgable about the science than a skeptic is?
 Put another way, what is the state of your metaknowledge?
 We’d all be better off if the phrase ‘I’m confident that’ were banned from public discourse and we listened more to those who openly recognised the limits of their own knowledge.

 Good metaknowledge is precious.
 It requires not only that you know a subject but also that you know yourself.
-And self-knowledge is the most difficult knowledge of all.Make a donation
+And self-knowledge is the most difficult knowledge of all.Support Aeon: make a one-off donation